klxcoder/drawsql-clone/README.md

 # TODO
-  - GridView will accept tables and draw it in a canvas
+  - GridView will draw a canvas with gap and X and Y